gurchiek/nms-dyn/README.md

   1. **Single frame visualization of MSK model:** run vis1_plot_body.m to visualize the musculoskeletal system configuration solved using inertial motion capture (from Script 3) at three different frames: foot contact, mid-stance, and foot off.

   2. **Create a gif:** run vis2_gif.m to create a gif of the inertial motion capture solution to the musculoskeletal system kinematics during the stance phase.
+The gif will be named walk_10.gif and will be stored in the s7_visualizations folder when complete.

   3. **Compare IMC and OMC:** run vis3_imc_ensembling.m to visualize and compare ensemble average time-series of joint and MTU kinematics.